Model of incompressible turbulent flows via a kinetic theory: Study of turbulent plane Couette flow

 The present kinetic model is validated by comparing the predictions against benchmark data from experiments and DNS solutions.
 The comparison focuses on key flow parameters including mean velocity profiles, dimensionless velocity distributions, skin friction coefficients, and Reynolds stress components.

 The mean velocity profiles predicted by the LR-BGK and HR-BGK models are compared with the experimental~\citep{bech1995investigation,robertson1959study} and DNS~\citep{bech1995investigation,pirozzoli2014turbulence} data at $\text{Re} = 1300$ and $10133$, as shown in figures~\ref{fig:comparea_ux_Re1300} and~\ref{fig:comparea_ux_Re10133}.
 The results are presented in both outer units (scaled by $U_w$ and $h$) and wall units (scaled by $U_\sigma$ and $y^+$) to examine the performance of the models across different flow regions.
 In the case of $\text{Re} = 1300$, Figure~\ref{fig:comparea_uxbar_Re1300} demonstrates that both models accurately capture the overall velocity distribution in outer coordinates, closely matching the experimental and DNS data of~\cite{bech1995investigation}.
-Specifically, the LR-BGK model shows excellent agreement throughout the entire flow domain, while the HR-BGK model exhibits slightly larger deviations in the near-wall region, which can be expected since the viscous sublayer is bypassed in the wall function boundary condition.
+Specifically, in figure~\ref{fig:comparea_uxplus_Re1300}, the HR-BGK model shows excellent agreement throughout the entire flow domain, while the LR-BGK model exhibits slightly larger deviations in the logarithmic layer.
+This is because HR-BGK targets the outer region (bypassing the viscous sublayer), whereas LR-BGK includes stronger near-wall corrections that can slightly influence the log-layer profile.
 At a higher Reynolds number ($\text{Re} = 10133$), figure~\ref{fig:comparea_ux_Re10133} shows that both the HR-BGK and LR-BGK models maintain their predictive accuracy, in good agreement with the experimental data of~\cite{robertson1959study} and DNS data of~\cite{pirozzoli2014turbulence}, though both models exhibit slightly larger deviations in the near-wall region.
 The logarithmic law profile~\eqref{eq:loglaw} is well-captured by both models with $\kappa = 0.41$, using $B = 6.5$ and $7.0$ for $\text{Re} = 1300$ and $10133$, respectively.

 Figure~\ref{fig:comparea_Cf} presents the variation of the skin friction coefficient $C_f$ with Reynolds number, together with the comparisons with extensive experimental~\citep{kitoh2005experimental,el1980velocity,reichardt1956geschwindigkeitsverteilung,robertson1959turbulent} and DNS~\citep{bech1995investigation,tsukahara2006dns,pirozzoli2014turbulence} databases.
 The friction coefficient is defined as